Echo Device Low Power Mode

 - Connecting your Echo device to an external speaker or device through Bluetooth.

 Also, certain conditions can impact the energy efficiency of your Echo devices.
-These conditions include: a noisy environment, an environment with unusual light level fluctuations, the mic/camera on/off button is turned off on your Echo Show device, the camera shutter is closed on your Echo Show device, your Echo Show is in Do Not Disturb mode, or a nearby Echo device hasn't completed setup.
+These conditions include: a noisy environment, an environment with unusual light level fluctuations, the mic/camera on/off button is turned off on your Echo Show device, the camera shutter is closed on your Echo Show device, your Echo Show is in Do Not Disturb mode, or having a nearby Echo device that hasn't completed setup.